home-assistant/home-assistant.io/source/_integrations/humidifier.markdown

     title: Dashboard
 ---

-The `humidifier` integration is built for the controlling and monitoring of humidifiers, dehumidifiers, and hygrostat devices.
+The **Humidifier** {% term integration %} is built for the controlling and monitoring of humidifiers, dehumidifiers, and hygrostat devices.

 {% include integrations/building_block_integration.md %}

+## The state of a humidifier entity

+The state of a humidifier entity can be either `on` or `off`.

 ## Device class